Smarticles101/exercism-config-visualizations/README.md

 A collection cross-track configuration visualizations for Exercism.

-This program uses for input a unified Exercism configuration file (the --uniconfig option) you may need to re-generate it from [exercism-uniconfig](https://www.npmjs.com/package/exercism-uniconfig).
+This program uses for input a unified Exercism configuration file (the --uniconfig option or piped in via stdin) you may need to re-generate it from [exercism-uniconfig](https://www.npmjs.com/package/exercism-uniconfig).
 There is [one used by default](./data/uniconfig.json) but it may be outdated.

 ## Reports